elastic/ecctl/developer_docs/STYLEGUIDE.md

 #### Exceptions

-Parsing command line arguments/flags is done like this
+Parsing command line arguments/flags is done like this:

 ```go
 threshold, _ := cmd.Flags().GetUint32(thresholdArg)
 ```

-The above line would return an error only if the flag is not defined, or the datatype does not match the flag declaration data type.
+The above line would return an error only if the flag is not defined, or the data type does not match the flag declaration data type.
 Adding many `if err` checks will make the code a little bit noisy so we can ignore the errors in these cases.

-### API Errors

-API errors should always be encapsulated with `apierr.Unwrap()`, this function tries to break down and inspect the encapsulated and multi-layer wraps that the API errors contain.

 ### Multiple errors